Travel blogger Ciara Johnson got a look into Jackson’s rich history through the sights, tastes and sounds of Mississippi, and you can too.

 “I had such a fun night out during a comedy show at Johnny T’s Bistro and Club!”
 Ciara told us.
 “It’s the best place for hip-hop, rap, and r&b lovers in Jackson.”

-Colorful diner by day, speakeasy at night?
-To those who don’t expect it – this seemingly hidden cocktail bar can unassumingly be found camouflaged in the back of Brent’s Drugs.
+Colorful diner up front, speakeasy in the back?
+To those who don’t expect it, this hidden cocktail bar can unassumingly be found camouflaged in the back of Brent’s Drugs.

-With cocktails called “prescriptions” and a pre-Prohibition style ambiance, Apothecary, while being a favorite for locals, can often be a hidden gem to visitors.
-The bar has seasonal and specialty drinks, classic cocktails, and a boast-worthy menu offering small plates and snacks.
+With cocktails called “prescriptions” and a pre-Prohibition style ambiance, The Apothecary, while being a favorite for locals, can often be a hidden gem to visitors.
+The bar has seasonal and specialty drinks, classic cocktails and a boast-worthy menu offering small plates and snacks.

 Day 2: Discovering the Unexpected in the City With Soul